Assets test

 • the principal place of residence which you own for up to 2 years while you are absent from that residence because you are personally providing community based care to another person

-• paying a daily accommodation payment
+• a daily accommodation payment

-• paying a daily accommodation contribution
+• a daily accommodation contribution

-• paying an accommodation charge; or
+• an accommodation charge

-If you sell your principal home the proceeds of the sale will be an exempt asset for up to 24 months, as long as you are planning to use the proceeds to buy another home.
-This asset exemption can be extended for up to an additional 12 months if you are experiencing delays beyond your control in acquiring a new home.
-However, you will be deemed to be earning interest on the proceeds in the meantime and this will be counted under the income test.
-For more information, please see Selling Your Home.
+If you sell your principal home the sale proceeds will be an exempt asset for up to 2 years (24 months), as long as you are planning to use the proceeds to buy or build another home.
+This can be extended for up to an additional 12 months if there are delays beyond your control in acquiring a new home.
+However, you will be deemed to be earning interest on the proceeds in the meantime and this is included in the income test.

 Back to top